 What luxuries or conveniences could you share with others?
 Think of things you tend to waste or not put to greater use.

-What should you do with the hard-hitting words of James?
+What should you do with James's hard-hitting words?

 VII.
 Faith triumphs in patience, prayer, and confrontation until Jesus returns (5:7-20).